JeremiahKaren/35percent.github.io/_posts/2020-03-23-shopping-centre-compulsory-purchase-order.md

 ![](http://35percent.org/images/elephant_castle.jpg)

-The purchase of the shopping centre and LCC land is part of a legal manoeuvre, vesting ownership in a public body, that will override the rights of those whose light will be affected by the redevelopment of the two sites.
-A leasing arrangement will allow both sites to return to Delancey and UAL once the CPO process is complete. [^2]
+The CPO powers are needed because Delancey has failed to reach agreement with 11 of the remaining shopping centre traders who have secure tenancies and several other so-called [third-party 'interests'](http://moderngov.southwark.gov.uk/documents/s88166/Appendix%20C.pdf) including land owned by Transport for London and arches owned by Network Rail/Arches company. [^2]

-The CPO powers are needed because Delancey has failed to reach agreement with 11 of the remaining shopping centre traders who have secure tenancies and several other so-called [third-party 'interests'](http://moderngov.southwark.gov.uk/documents/s88166/Appendix%20C.pdf) including land owned by Transport for London and arches owned by Network Rail/Arches company. [^3]
+The additional purchase of the shopping centre and LCC land is part of a legal manoeuvre, vesting ownership in a public body, that will override the rights of residents in surrounding homes whose daylight will be affected by the redevelopment of the two sites.
+A leasing arrangement will allow both sites to return to Delancey and UAL once the CPO process is complete. [^3]

 ![](http://35percent.org/images/cposcreenshot.png)